Buying and selling British stocks requires a good knowledge of these securities. Find our articles dedicated to the most popular British titles.

-Before you can speculate on the major British stocks, you need to know which market they are listed on and how this market works.
+Before you start buying or selling the major British stocks, you need to know which market they are listed on and how this market works.

 The reference market for British stocks is the London Stock Exchange, located in London.
 It is one of the oldest stock markets in the world since its origin dates back to the 17th century.
 Thanks to a major economic expansion, the LSE as it is most often referred to has first of all become a major financial institution in the city of London.
 Later, this institution will become a real reference stock market that is both solid and strictly and consistently regulated.